mat-0/TheChels.uk/_posts/2017-10-23-setting-up-an-online-account.md

 At any point the information returned is not acceptable find an alternative.

-essentially only sign up to services/sites that:
+Essentially only sign up to services/sites that:

 + support 2FA
 + do not store passwords in plain text